Home/SEO/Technical Seo

 Large ecommerce sites generate significant crawl budget waste through faceted navigation, parameter URLs, and thin category pages.
 Technical SEO for ecommerce involves crawl budget management, pagination handling, and structured data at scale.

-A one-page audit of your technical seo and opportunities.
+A one-page audit of your technical seo opportunities.

 No call required.
 Tell us your business and goals — we send back a written audit within 3 business days.